jofraley/Hacking_JavaScript/labs/jsapi/style_simple_popup/lab.md

         }]
       });
  ```
-4. Now add create a new PopupTemple with the popup template style desired:
+4. Now add create a new PopupTemplate with the popup template style desired:

   ```javascript
     /*** ADD ***/